athrur/athrur.github.io/_posts/2023-08-30-ma-visualisation-project.md

 ## API Server

 I decided to seperate the application into a seperate client and server.
 Therefore for my API server, all I really needed was a few basic CRUD endpoints to allow the client to query the data.
-I decided to use FastAPI, as I have been using it a lot recently and I really enjoy it.
+I decided to use Flask, as I have been using it a lot recently and I really enjoy it.
 Once I converted the Excel sheets into an SQL database, I was able to use SQLAlchemy to query the data.
 For my prototype, I basically only needed the following endpoints:
 - `/api/ma` - Returns a list of all the M&A deals
 - `/api/ma/{id}` - Returns a specific M&A deal
 - `/api/companies` - Returns a list of all the companies